Mary Akor: Banned substance case

-Returning to Race
+Returning to race

 She returned to competition after her ban, even though many races say they withhold prize money from those who have served bans.
 Still, she would collect wins and prize money since many race organizations didn't know or felt it would be unfair to withhold cash for the winner.

 At the 2019 Austin Marathon, Akor was involved in a strange case of cutting off another runner.
 She wore a long-sleeve that obscured her bib, and she weaved over the road to prevent the second-place runner (Heather Lieberg) from passing her.
 The race officials disqualified her.

 She returned to the Gobernador Marathon in 2019, though they had rebranded as the Baja California Marathon.
 She won in 2:47:38 (as "Mary Adah Akor Beasley").

+Despite her past troubles, she raced in the 2020 US Olympic Trials Marathon.
+She finished 295th (2:52:53) in a field that was record-breaking for the number of qualifiers.

 In 2022, Mary Akor appeared with the elites at the 45th running of the Detroit Marathon under her new name: Mary Beasley.
 She was coming off two second-place finishes (The Orange County Half and the Mexicali Half Marathon).
 On the roads of Detroit, she cruised to an uncontested victory, finishing in 2:42:25 and collecting $6,000.
 Afterward, some voiced concern about Akor winning.
 Marathon officials said there was no mechanism to change the result.
 By December, however, they adopted an anti-doping policy for their race that declared ineligible any athlete who had "ever been suspended for use of a prohibited substance by the USADA and/or WADA."

 She signed up as an elite at the Austin Marathon, but either didn't start or didn't finish.
 At the end of November, she traveled to Santiago de los Caballeros in the Dominican Republic for the AIMS-certified Maratón Monumental Primer Santiago de América.
 She ran as "Mary Akprbeasly" and outpaced Ednah Kimitei and Soranyi Rodríguez to finish first in 2:41:55, netting $8,000.